-The GED test allows adults who didn’t complete their high school curriculum to earn a high school equivalency diploma.
+The GED in Canada has changed to CAEC.
+The Canadian Adult Education Credential (CAEC), like the GED, allows adults who didn’t complete their high school curriculum to earn a high school equivalency diploma.

 This diploma has the same value as a common high school diploma.
-On May 3, the Canadian five-subtest GED® exam ends.
-It will be replaced by a new Canadian-made program, CAEC, the Canadian Adult Education Credential.
+On May 3, 2024, the Canadian five-subtest GED exam has ended.
+It was replaced by a new Canadian-made program, the Canadian Adult Education Credential, or CAEC (pronounced as ‘cake’).

-• The GED test in Canada will be replaced by the CAEC on May 3, 2024, for adult high school equivalency testing.
+- On May 3, 2024, the GED test in Canada was replaced by the CAEC for adult high school equivalency testing.

-• GED scores are transferable to the CAEC for three years, so GED scores count until May 3, 2027.
+- GED scores are transferable to the CAEC for three years, so until May 3, 2027.

-• In some provinces, GED testing will be available until May 3; in other provinces, GED testing stops earlier.
+- In some jurisdictions, GED testing was available until May 3; in other provinces, GED testing stopped earlier.

-• All Canadian GED prep and test centers will be offering this new pathway for adult learners in the spring of 2024.
+- All Canadian GED prep and test centers in participating jurisdictions are offering this new pathway for adult learners.

 GED Test Scores Remain Valid

-The transition will have no effect on earlier GED results.
+The transition has no effect on earlier GED results.
 Students who passed portions of the GED exam can transfer these results to the new CAEC program.

 Students who have already passed some parts of the GED test can have their results applied towards the new CAEC for a maximum of three years, and schools and employers will recognize both the CAEC and GED as equivalent education certificates.